Julia sets with Ahlfors-regular conformal dimension one: Introduction

 \subsection{Applications of conformal dimensions in realization problems}

-For a motivation of studying conformal dimensions, let us review some applications of conformal dimensions to the realization problems in geometric group theory and complex dynamics.
+For a motivation of studying conformal dimensions, let us review some applications of conformal dimensions to realization problems in geometric group theory and complex dynamics.

-J.\@ W.\@ Cannon conjectured that for a Gromov hyperbolic group $G$, if $\partial_\infty G$ is homeomorphic to the 2-sphere then $G$ is virtually isomorphic to the fundamental group of a compact hyperbolic 3-manifold \cite[Conjecture 11.34]{Cannon_Conjecture_11_34}.
-M.\@ Bonk and B.\@ Kleiner proved a partial result that if $\ARC(\partial_\infty G)$ is equal to 2 and attained, then $G$ is virtually isomorphic to the fundamental group of a compact hyperbolic 3-manifold \cite{BonkKleiner_ConfdimHypGp}.
+Cannon conjectured that for a Gromov hyperbolic group $G$, if $\partial_\infty G$ is homeomorphic to the 2-sphere, then $G$ is virtually isomorphic to the fundamental group of a compact hyperbolic 3-manifold \cite[Conjecture 11.34]{Cannon_Conjecture_11_34}.
+Bonk and Kleiner proved a partial result that if $\ARC(\partial_\infty G)$ is equal to 2 and attained, then $G$ is virtually isomorphic to the fundamental group of a compact hyperbolic 3-manifold \cite{BonkKleiner_ConfdimHypGp}.

-The realization problems in complex dynamic ask what topological branched self-coverings of the 2-sphere are topologically conjugate (sometimes up to homotopy) to the dynamics of rational maps.
-Thurston's characterization is one of the most famous realization theorems in complex dynamics.
-In \cite{HP_MinConfDimCXC}, P.\@ Ha\"{i}ssinsky and K.\@ Pilgrim showed that for a coarse expanding conformal map $f$ with the repellor $X$ equal to $S^2$, $\ARC(X)=2$ and attained if and only if $f$ is topologically conjugate to a semi-hyperbolic rational map, which is an analogue of the Bonk-Kleiner's theorem.
-However, there are many coarse expanding conformal maps that are not topologically conjugate to rational maps, which give counter examples to an analogue of the Cannon's conjecture for coarse expanding conformal maps.
+Realization problems in complex dynamics ask what topological branched self-coverings of the 2-sphere are topologically conjugate (sometimes up to homotopy) to the dynamics of rational maps.
+Thurston's characterization is one of the most famous realization theorems in complex dynamics \cite{DH_ThuChac}.
+In \cite{HP_MinConfDimCXC}, Ha\"{i}ssinsky and Pilgrim showed that for a coarse expanding conformal map $f$ with the repellor $X$ equal to $S^2$, $\ARC(X)=2$ and attained if and only if $f$ is topologically conjugate to a semi-hyperbolic rational map, which is an analogue of the Bonk--Kleiner's theorem.
+However, there are many coarse expanding conformal maps such that their repellors are homeomorphic to $S^2$ but they are not topologically conjugate to rational maps, which give counter examples to an analogue of the Cannon's conjecture for coarse expanding conformal maps.

-More recently, P.\@ Ha\"{i}ssinsky showed that for a Gromov hyperbolic group $G$, if $\ARC(\partial_\infty G)<2$ then $G$ is virtually isomorphic to a convex cocompact Kleinian group \cite{Hais_PlanarBdry}.
-Using a similar technique, P.\@ Ha\"{i}ssinsky announced a result that a coarse expanding conformal map is topologically conjugate to a rational map if the Ahlfors-regular conformal dimension of its repellor is less than 2.
+More recently, Ha\"{i}ssinsky showed that for a Gromov hyperbolic group $G$, if $\ARC(\partial_\infty G)<2$ then $G$ is virtually isomorphic to a convex cocompact Kleinian group \cite{Hais_PlanarBdry}.
+Using a similar technique, Ha\"{i}ssinsky announced a result that a coarse expanding conformal map is topologically conjugate to a rational map if the Ahlfors-regular conformal dimension of its repellor is less than 2.
 A summary of its proof is in \cite{Haiss_TopChacOfRatlMaps}.